-Posterity knows only the reputation of an actor that his contemporaries contemplated for him; and for our posterity, Malibrán will be placed at the same level as Pasta, and perhaps she'll be preferred when taking into account the exaggerated praise of his contemporaries. ??8 Garcia told us that Malibrán, undecided about the effect that she should get for the moment when the unexpected arrival of his father holds the exultation, when she just discovered that Othello is alive after his fight with Rodrigo, consulted Mme.
-Naldi about it. (...)
-This woman had been an excellent actress.
+Posterity knows only the reputation of an actor that his contemporaries contemplated for him; and for our posterity, Malibrán will be placed at the same level as Pasta, and perhaps she'll be preferred when taking into account the exaggerated praise of his contemporaries.
+28

-Delacroix, though, echoes the famous melancholy with which Malibrán gave relevance to the role of Desdemona.
+Delacroix, though, echoes the melancholy with which Malibrán gave relevance to the role of Desdemona.
 It was a very studied interpretative feature, as the painter points out as a result of the conversation with her brother, Manuel Patricio Rodríguez García.